DBusConnection#

 add_filter()

-- send_message(message: DBusMessage, flags: DBusSendMessageFlags) Tuple[bool, int] #
+- send_message(message: DBusMessage, flags: DBusSendMessageFlags) tuple[bool, int]#

 Asynchronously sends

-to the peer represented byconnection
+messageto the peer represented byconnection.Unless

-, then the serial number used will be written to this location prior to submitting the message to the underlying transport.
-While it has avolatile
+flagscontain thePRESERVE_SERIALflag, the serial number will be assigned byconnectionand set onmessageviaset_serial().
+Ifout_serialis notNone, then the serial number used will be written to this location prior to submitting the message to the underlying transport.
+While it has avolatilequalifier, this is a historical artifact and the argument passed to it should not bevolatile.If

-.See this [server][gdbus-server] and [client][gdbus-unix-fd-client] for an example of how to use this low-level API to send and receive UNIX file descriptors.
+connectionis closed then the operation will fail withCLOSED.
+Ifmessageis not well-formed, the operation fails withINVALID_ARGUMENT.See this [server][gdbus-server] and [client][gdbus-unix-fd-client] for an example of how to use this low-level API to send and receive UNIX file descriptors.

 Note that

-flag.Added in version 2.26.
+messagemust be unlocked, unlessflagscontain thePRESERVE_SERIALflag.Added in version 2.26.

 - Parameters: